 - Having save sex and avoiding the risk of HIV infections

-The most suitable treatment for a brain tumor depends on the size, location and type of tumor.
-At CHC, treatment works at immune level to enhance and boost the immune system so that the body itself fights against the cancer cells to control and reduce their growth.
+The most suitable treatment for a brain tumor cancer depends on the size, location and type of tumour.
+At CHC, cancer treatment works at immune level to enhance and boost the immune system so that the body itself fights against the cancer cells to control and reduce their growth.
+Conventionally the brain tumour treatment options include surgery, radiation therapy and chemotherapy.
+At Cancer healer Center we provide oral medicines to the patient which is safe to take and have no side effects.
 Medicines can be given in cases where patients have already undergone surgery, to prevent further growth of tumor or to prevent the chances of recurrence.
-Be it early or advanced stages, brain tumor is treated at cancer healer centre with good response and success.
+Be it early or advanced stages, brain tumor cancer is treated at cancer healer center with good response and success.